Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Book.md

   ![Book](/Assets/Screenshots/RetailSuiteAccounting/Book/FYMonthJournalButton.png "[Book]")

-Click this button to display the select fiscal year window.
+Click the *FY/MONTH/JOURNAL* button to display the select fiscal year window.
 For detailed information, see [Fiscal year](00a_FiscalYear.md) and [Select a fiscal year](/RetailSuiteAccounting/Operation/01_SelectFiscalYear.md).

 ## EDIT

 *Accounting > Select fiscal year > Book > Context menu EDIT*

-Click this button to display the *EDIT* context menu.
+Click the *EDIT* button to display the context menu.

   ![EDIT](/Assets/Screenshots/RetailSuiteAccounting/Book/Edit.png "[EDIT]")

   - *Cash book takeover*
-  Click this menu option to display the *Cash book takeover* window, see [Cash book takeover](#cash-book-takeover).
+  Click this menu entry to display the *Cash book takeover* window, see [Cash book takeover](#cash-book-takeover).

   [comment]: <> (RS FH about function and need of procedure.
 How is it used by customers?)

   - *Bank data takeover*
-  Click this menu option to display the *Bank data synchronizing* window, see [Bank data takeover](#bank-data-takeover).
+  Click this menu entry to display the *Bank data synchronizing* window, see [Bank data takeover](#bank-data-takeover).

   [comment]: <> (RS FH about function and need of procedure.
 How is it used by customers?)

   - ![Lock](/Assets/Icons/Lock02.png "[Lock]") *Process*
-  Click this menu option to process one of several bookings in a booking period.
+  Click this menu entry to process one of several bookings in a booking period.
 The *Process bookings* window is displayed, see [Process](#process).

   - ![Do not enter](/Assets/Icons/DoNotEnter.png "[Do not enter]") *Delete*
-  Click this menu option to delete one or several bookings simultaneously.
+  Click this menu entry to delete one or several bookings simultaneously.
 The *Delete bookings* window is displayed, see [Delete](#delete).

   - ![Lock](/Assets/Icons/Lock02.png "[Lock]") *Lock months*
-  Click this menu option to lock one or several months for bookings.
+  Click this menu entry to lock one or several months for bookings.
 The *Lock months* window is displayed, see [Lock months](#Lock months).

   - *Balance carried forward*
-  Click this menu option to carry forward balances from the previous fiscal year.
+  Click this menu entry to carry forward balances from the previous fiscal year.
 The *Balance carried forward: step 1* window is displayed, see [Balance carried forward](#balance-carried-forward).

   - *Foreign currency wizard*
-  Click this menu option to carry forward balances from the previous fiscal year.
+  Click this menu entry to carry forward balances from the previous fiscal year.
 The *Foreign currency wizard* window is displayed, see [Foreign currency wizard](#foreign-currency-wizard).

   - *Supplier receipts*
-  Click this menu option to carry forward balances from the previous fiscal year.
+  Click this menu entry to carry forward balances from the previous fiscal year.
 The *Supplier receipts* window is displayed, see [Supplier receipts](#supplier-receipts).

 ### Cash book takeover